Wei-Kuang/CaWildFire/README.md

 **Data:** CAL FIRE (https://www.fire.ca.gov/incidents/).
 The dataset is listed in the bottom of the page.
 **Packages:** dplyr, rjson, tidyverse, ggplot2, gganimate, gifski, transformr

-## Is there an trend of California wild fire over the years?

 #### The peak of California wild fire was between July and Octorber.
 <img src="image/FireSta_output.gif" height="400">
 <img src="image/Density_over_years.png" height="400">